Jas-F/Refactoring-example-site/README.md

 <h2>Cost Management</h2>

-<p>As the search ranking for your business increases, your advertising costs decrease, and you no longer need to advertise your page.</p>
+<p>As the search ranking for your business increases, your advertising costs decrease, and you no longer need to advertise your page.</p

 <br>

-<h2>Cost Management</h2>
-<p>&copy; UC Berkeley Extension Bootcamp.</p>

-## Prerequisites

-Git hub
-Git lab
-Git bash
-Visual studio
-Google chrome

 ## Built With